MarcK0909/Project-CS-341/milestone/milestone.md

 		- Validation

 			Provide evidence (plots, screenshots, animations, etc.) that the feature works as expected.

+	- Normal mapping
+		- Implementation

+			Briefly describe how you implemented the feature.

+		- Validation

+			Provide evidence (plots, screenshots, animations, etc.) that the feature works as expected.

 4. Report the number of hours each team member worked on the project.